 Alert others when you see a slip, trip or fall hazard.
 If you cannot fix the hazard immediately, make a timely notification or Near Miss Report that could save a friend, co-worker, or family member from having a serious accident.

-Never walk by a hazard without doing something about it!
+Never walk by a hazard without doing something about it or notifying the proper person!